Swing Bike

 The Swing Bike is a brand of bicycle which allowed for steering at both the front wheel and the rear wheel.
 The design was patented by Ralph Belden in 1974, brought to market in 1975, and discontinued by 1978.

 A swingbike or swing bike (common noun) has been genericized to come to mean any bike with a second steering axis in front of the saddle.
-A new bicycle by the same name has been launched by Americas Bike Co. in San Diego, California.
+A new bicycle by the same name was launched by Americas Bike Co. in San Diego, California.
+Production may have paused or ended in 2024.

 The original Swing Bike was in the wheelie bike style, and the Swing Bike company also offered a normally-steered BMX bike in 1977.
-An early working name for the Swing Bike as Pivicycle.
+An early working name for the Swing Bike was Pivicycle.